processing/art-plus-code/_curriculum/01-02_Lessons.md

 }
 ```

-Our P5JS sketch is divided into 2 sections, function setup() {} and function draw() {}.
+Our P5JS sketch is divided into 2 sections, function [setup() {}](https://p5js.org/reference/p5/setup/) and function [draw() {}](https://p5js.org/reference/p5/draw/).
 All of the code between the curly brackets {} after setup() will run once from top to bottom when the page loads.
 All of the code between the draw() {} curly brackets will repeat.

 Let’s modify this code to start drawing.
-First, we’ll set the size of the canvas to take up the entire width and height of the browser window using the windowWidth and windowHeight variables. windowWidth and windowHeight are examples of variables that come with the P5JS library.
+First, we’ll set the size of the canvas to take up the entire width and height of the browser window using the [windowWidth](https://p5js.org/reference/p5/windowWidth/) and [windowHeight](https://p5js.org/reference/p5/windowHeight/) variables. windowWidth and windowHeight are examples of variables that come with the P5JS library.
 We’ll be using a few of these to make our drawing tool.
 Here, windowWidth is keeping track of the width of the browser, and by using the keyword windowWidth, we are referring to that number.
-So if the width of your browser window  is 804 and the height of your browser is 476, writing in createCanvas(windowWidth, windowHeight) is the same as writing createCanvas(804, 476).
+So if the width of your browser window  is 804 and the height of your browser is 476, writing in createCanvas(windowWidth, windowHeight) is the same as writing[ createCanvas(804, 476)](https://p5js.org/reference/p5/createCanvas/).

-Next, we’ll change the color of the background and shape to white using R, G, B values.
+Next, we’ll change the color of the [background](https://p5js.org/reference/p5/background/) to white using R, G, B values.
 For commands related to color, we’ll typically use three numbers representing red, green, and blue values.
 Red, green, and blue are the primary colors for mixing light (positive color system).
 The maximum value we can put in is 255 and the minimum value is 0.

 ```js
 background(255, 0, 0); 	// 255 red, 0 green, 0 blue makes red